Support us with Kachingle!

 The pressure that comes with being a star athlete isn’t unique to players who stay at home, though.
 It happens everywhere, Stewart says.
 “When you’re in athletics, you have people who are going to try to influence you because they want to be either noticeable themselves or whatever reason,” he says.
 “You always have that, so you have to make judgments.
 Sometimes maybe his judgment wasn’t that good.
 But that was his decision.”

-The allure of big-time college athletics and someday the NBA, the stress of supporting a community and dealing with would-be hangers-on — Cecil apparently decided he could live without extra space.
+The allure of big-time college athletics and someday the NBA, the stress of supporting a community and dealing with would-be hangers-on — Cecil apparently decided he could live without either.
 Nowhere Cecil could have gone would have given him what the asphalt courts at Douglass did.
-“It gave him a chance at freedom to be himself instead of having to do what everybody else wanted him to do it,” Jordan says.
+“It gave him a chance at freedom to be himself instead of having to do what everybody else wanted him to do,” Jordan says.
 “So when he got on the court, it’s him being free.”

 Cecil soars for a jump ball against John Frerking, then with Rock Bridge High School, in January 1982.
 Cecil, a junior, led all scorers with 18 points in the 59-32 Kewpie win.
 The cross-town matchup was a rarity at the time.